MSkjel/esphome-flexit-modbus-server/README.md

 # ESPHome Flexit Modbus Server

-A project implements a Modbus server for Flexit ventilation systems using ESPHome.
+A project that implements a Modbus server for Flexit ventilation systems using ESPHome.
+You do not need a Flexit CI66 for this to work.
-This is still a WIP, and does not yet include all sensors exposed by the Flexit CI66.
+This is still a WIP, and does not yet include all sensors exposed by the Flexit CS60.

 ## Requirements
+- This does not require a Flexit CI66 Modbus adapter to work!
 - A Flexit ventilation system with a CS60 or similar controller.
 This has only been tested on a CS60, but should work with any controller that works with a CI600 panel
 - ESP8266 or ESP32
 - MAX485 or equivalent UART -> RS485 transciever